cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 This looks awful but the mechanism is quite simple.
 Each thread block operates on a unique block Q for some unique batch/head.
 We compute the batch and head index and offset into the Q tensor by the batch and head stride, arriving at that particular batch/head's Q tensor.
 CuTe has primitives like `make_gmem_ptr` and `make_smem_ptr` to tell the underlying engine to issue the correct PTX instructions for copying between GMEM, SMEM, and the register file.
 We provide it a layout so we can easily call `local_tile(tensor, tile_layout, coord)` to retrieve the tile of interest, in this case, the `mth` block of Q. It takes in a `Coord` which is the `(i, j)`-th tile according to `tile_layout`.

-We could easily have made the mQ pointer point to the the start of the batch/head dimension and local tile into BH as well as `m_block`.
+We could easily have made the mQ pointer point to the start of the batch/head dimension and local tile into BH as well as `m_block`.
 The output PTX would be exactly the same--it's simply a matter of personal preference.
 The K and V gmem tensors iterate over all blocks along the d_h dimension, so their coord is given an underscore `_` to signal this to the compiler.

 ```cpp
 Tensor gK = local_tile(mK, make_shape(Int<kBlockN>{}, Int<kHeadDim>{}),